Virtual TimeClock Knowledge Base

 To view a timecard for an inactive user in Basic Edition, you must first change their Status to User.
 Once the user is active again, run the timecard report, save or print the report and make the employee inactive again.
 For help changing a user's Status, see the Overview of Users, Managers and Administrators article.

 Note: Basic Edition is limited to 3 users and an administrator.
 If you have reached your limit of users, you can upgrade to the Pro Edition, which allows for an unlimited number of employees.
-Request a discount code if you are interested in upgrading.

 Pro & Network Editions